singh-man/books/designPattern/080_OOConcepts.md

 ## AOP
 job of an aspect is called advice.
 Advice defines both the what and the when of an aspect.
 In addition to describing the job that an aspect will perform, advice addresses the question of when to perform the job.
 Should it be applied before a method is invoked?
 After the method is invoked?
 Both before and after method invocation?
 Or should it only be applied if a method throws an exception?

-application may have thousands of opportunities for advice to be applied.
+Application may have thousands of opportunities for advice to be applied.
 These opportunities are known as joinpoints.
 A joinpoint is a point in the execution of the application where an aspect can be plugged in.

 If advice defines the what and when of aspects then pointcuts define the where.
 A pointcut definition matches one or more joinpoints at which advice should be woven. an aspect doesn’t necessarily advise all joinpoints in an application.pointcuts using explicit class and method names or through regular expressions that define matching class and method name patterns

 An aspect(the advisor we create in spring which combines advice and pointcust is aspect) is the merger of advice and pointcuts.

-interceptor is an aspect; it consist of advice and pointcut (means an advisor)
+Interceptor is an aspect; it consist of advice and pointcut (means an advisor)

-interface Performer 	Class Instrumentalist 	Class Vocal
+Interface Performer 	Class Instrumentalist 	Class Vocal

 Audience : take seat, applause etc. is a concern that need to be aspected on Performer interface AudienceAdvice : defines what to do(we inject audience object and triggers the concerns on it) and when to do(Before, after, after throwing, around) implements MethodBeforeAdvice / MethodAfterAdvice / AfterThrowing or MethodInterceptor 1. traditional way